The Hormone Harmony Type

 Hormone Harmony

 Keeping our hormones in harmony is doable but not always an easy task.
-Our hormones are like a symphony, working together in harmony or so we hope.
-When one hormone is out of tune, it throws other hormones off too.
+Our hormones are like a symphony, working in harmony or so we hope.
+When one hormone is out of tune, it throws other hormones off, too.
 It can be a mess!

 • Strong immune system